 London 2012: Tickets reallocated after cards declined

-A second phase of ticket sales takes place this month and up to a million more will be released next year when venue capacities are confirmed.
+A second round of ticket sales will start later this month and as many as a million more will be released next year when venue capacities are confirmed.

 Meanwhile, hundreds of thousands of tickets that went unsold in the first ballot will be available to disappointed fans in a second round later this month, organisers Locog said.